 We’re looking for new contributors!
-To submit an article to Sociology Lens or become a News Editor, please contact email@example.com with a copy of your CV and details about your area of research.
+To submit an article to Sociology Lens or join our Editorial Team, please contact email@example.com with a copy of your CV and details about your area of research.

 Prya Murad is awaiting admission to the Florida Bar upon which she will practice as an Assistant Public Defender at the Office of the Public Defender, 15th Judicial Circuit of Florida in West Palm Beach, Florida.
 Prya received her J.D. from Loyola University Chicago School of Law, where she was a Philip H. Corboy Fellow in Trial Advocacy and Health Law Fellow.
 Prya earned her B.A. in Biology and Philosophy from Transylvania University, where she was a William T. Young Scholar.
 Additionally, she received her M.Sc. in Biomedicine, Bioscience, and Society from the London School of Economics.
 Her Master’s thesis focused on prison health, multi-drug resistant tuberculosis, and cosmopolitan approaches to health care delivery.
 As a law student, Prya interned at the Federal Defender Program, the Cook County Public Defender’s Office, and the AIDS Legal Council of Chicago.
 At the Public Defender’s Office, Prya was awarded the Jack Carey Memorial Scholarship and authored the office’s first legal guide for law students interning with the Felony Trial Division.
 She also co-coached a very talented high school mock trial team at Benito Juarez Community Academy in Chicago, IL.
 Prya’s research interests center around Sociology and the Law – the notion of “truth” in the practice of law, law and social control, the relationship between crime and institutionalized (legal) othering, women in legal practice, and access to justice.